man-group/dapr-sidekick-dotnet/README.md

 * Compatible with all versions of .NET from .NET Framework 3.5 to .NET 5.0
 * Supports Sidecar, Placement and Sentry processes

+## Dapr Community Call

+A presentation of Dapr Sidekick for .NET was given to the Dapr community as part of [Community Call 39](https://youtu.be/Cv-8e5wV44g), demonstrating its ability to easily integrate the Dapr sidecar into an ASP.NET Core application and enable seamless debugging sessions with Visual Studio 2019.
+Watch the [20-minute segment on YouTube](https://youtu.be/Cv-8e5wV44g?t=1758) to get started as quickly as possible.

 ## Samples

 Visit the [samples folder](./samples) for examples of how you can get up and running with Dapr Sidekick.